-HOUSTON (AP) — The Houston city council has delayed a vote on whether to approve an ordinance consolidating its bans on discrimination based on sex, race, age and religion, and expand anti-bias protections for gay and transgender residents.
+HOUSTON - HOUSTON (AP) — The Houston city council has delayed a vote on whether to approve an ordinance consolidating its bans on discrimination based on sex, race, age and religion, and expand anti-bias protections for gay and transgender residents.

 Houston already has various ordinances and orders that prohibit discrimination in the areas of housing and city employment and services.